CRhapsody/PatchPRO/README.md

 We provide a docker environment for running the experiments.
 You can use the following command to build the docker image:
 ```
 docker build -t patchpro:latest .
-docker run -it --rm --gpus all -v /path/to/data_and_model.zip:/home/docker/PatchPRO/data_and_model.zip patchpro:latest
+docker run -it --rm --gpus all -v /path/to/PatchPRO:/home/docker/PatchPRO -v /path/to/data_and_model.zip:/home/docker/PatchPRO/data_and_model.zip patchpro:latest
 ```

 Unzip the data_and_model.zip file in the docker container.
 Then you can run the experiments as described above.